-Newborn Child: You must enroll your biological newborn child during the calendar month of birth or the two following calendar months; coverage will be made effective retroactive to the date of birth, and any premium increase associated with the addition of this child will also be retroactive to the month of birth.
-If you do not enroll your newborn within this time frame, you cannot add the newborn child until the next open enrollment period.
-You do not need a Social Security Number to enroll your newborn, but when you get the baby a Social Security Number, please provide it to PEIA.
+- enroll your biological newborn child during the calendar month of birth or the two following calendar months. - coverage will be made effective retroactive to the date of birth, - o any premium increase associated with the addition of this child will also be retroactive to the month of birth, and - o if you do not enroll your newborn within this time frame, you cannot add the newborn child until the next open enrollment period. - provide documentation - PEIA will accept the Certificate of Live Birth from the hospital as documentation to enroll the child initially, but you must provide the Birth Certificate as soon as you have it or PEIA will suspend the child's coverage until we receive it; - you do not need a Social Security Number to enroll your newborn, but when you get the baby a Social Security Number, please provide it to your benefit coordinator or to PEIA.